projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Shown on the right of :numref:`V2-hl-arch`, the remaining hardware resources are shared among the service VM and user VMs.
-The service VM is similar to Xen’s Dom0, and a user VM is similar to Xen’s DomU.
+The service VM is similar to Xen's Dom0, and a user VM is similar to Xen's DomU.
 The service VM is the first VM launched by ACRN, if there is no pre-launched VM.
 The service VM can access hardware resources directly by running native drivers and it provides device sharing services to the user VMs